playfulprogramming/playfulprogramming/content/blog/shell-scripting-basics/index.md

 fi
 ```

-Here, an `if` statement is used with the built-in `command` command in order to check if the command `cowsay` is
+Here, an `if` statement is used with the built-in `command` command in order to check if the `cowsay` command exists.
-installed.
-It's generally not installed by default (even if it perhaps should be), so we can't assume that it's going to
+It's generally not installed by default (even if it perhaps should be), so we can't assume that it's going to be there.
-be there.
-The `> /dev/null` part is used to throw away the output of `command` since we don't actually need to know
+The `> /dev/null` part is used to throw away the output of `command` since we don't actually need to know where `cowsay`
-where `cowsay` is, just that it exists.
-If it's there, we use `echo`, which prints out any input given to it, and then
+is, just that it exists.
+If it's there, we use `echo`, which prints out any input given to it, and then pipe (`|`) its
-pipe (`|`) its output ("Hello, world!") to `cowsay`.
-Although the use of redirection (`>`) and piping might seem a bit
+output ("Hello, world!") to `cowsay`.

-confusing now, I'll get into them more later.
-Right now, if you run this script, it'll either print out ASCII art of a
+Although the use of redirection (`>`) and piping might seem a bit confusing now, I'll get into them more later.
+Right
-cow saying "Hello, world!", or ...nothing.
-That's not exactly ideal, so let's add an alternative path for when `cowsay`
+now, if you run this script, it'll either print out ASCII art of a cow saying "Hello, world!", or ...nothing.
+That's not
-isn't available:
+exactly ideal, so let's add an alternative case for when `cowsay` isn't available:

 ```shell
 if command -v cowsay > /dev/null; then